 From 2008 to 2010 Mr. Pollock served as NAVFAC Pacific’s Deputy Commander for Operations and was responsible for the integration of execution and response for NAVFAC’s support to Pacific Fleet and Marine Corps forces in the Pacific Rim.

-Prior to his time at NAVFAC Pacific, Mr. Pollock served as the Chief Engineer and Capital Improvements Business Line Coordinator for NAVFAC’s Facilities Engineering Command in Hawaii.
+Prior to his time at NAVFAC Pacific, Mr. Pollock served as the Chief Engineer and Capital Improvements Business Line Coordinator for NAVFAC’s Facilities Engineering Systems Command in Hawaii.
 In this capacity he provided technical and administrative oversight for 180 million dollars of facilities design and over 250 million dollars of construction in place annually for Navy and Marine Corps installations in the State of Hawaii.

 Before joining federal service, Mr. Pollock was a practicing architect in the private sector, with significant facility design and construction experience on projects for the Army, Navy, Marine Corps, NASA, and the commercial, education, and healthcare sectors.